 Composting - otherwise known as the natural way to recycle.
 Instead of putting out garbage to be sent to a landfill, composting household items is easy and gives you dark, soil-like material rich in nutrients.
 Check out our composting guide to get your compost program started: https://www.peoriacounty.org/1137/Composting-PDF.

 Details of the County's waste disposal patterns were surveyed and identified in the Integrated Solid Waste Management Plan.
 As indicated in this plan, 54% of the refuse generated in Peoria County was from the commercial sector.
 As a result, the County passed a new law, the Commercial Recycling Ordinance (CRO).

 The CRO is a county-wide ordinance that mandates all businesses to recycle two items from their waste stream.
 The Peoria County Board unanimously adopted the ordinance effective January 1, 1994.
-For more information, see the Commercial Recycling Ordinance brochure.
+For more information, see the Commercial Recycling Ordinance page.

-Peoria City or County Landfill
+Peoria City/County Landfill

 In April 1998, the City and County of Peoria opened a new landfill in Edwards, Illinois.
 This facility, operated by Waste Management, is projected to have 20 years of life (capacity).
 Peoria County residents may bring one free pick-up load of household waste per week.
 This site also has a drop-off site for the collection of paper, cardboard, metal cans, glass bottles, and plastic containers.
 Details are at https://www.peoriacounty.org/203/City-County-Landfill.